Archbold Biological Station, located in Lake Placid, Florida, is synonymous with the highest-caliber research on organisms spanning many taxa from

 The telemetry data you analyze is only as good as the sensors collecting the data.
 We have years of experience connecting sensors with the precisely tuned software necessary to maximize the quality of your data.

-This groundbreaking technology allows 0.35g trackers to last for the lifetime of your subjects.
+This groundbreaking technology allows 0.4g trackers to last for the lifetime of your subjects.
+Be the first to document fine scale movement of small critters.
 These unprecedented capabilities are a game changer for studies ranging from migratory tracking to habitat utilization studies.

 You Are the Best Part of Our Job

-Nothing makes our team more excited than hearing about your research.
-Not sure whether CTT gear is right for your project?
-We would love to learn from you.
+Nothing makes our team more excited than helping you make your research a success.
+Not sure which CTT gear is right for your project?
+Take 20-30 minutes to talk with us.

 The reintroduction of the Bearded Vulture is one of the most ambitious environmental projects in Andalusia, Spain.
 Having the maximum number of daily locations is needed, and for this reason, it is important to use a technology like that of Cellular Tracking Technologies.
 We have deployed CTT transmitters on vultures in the natural park of Cazorla and have had positive results.
 The transmitters are obtaining many more positions than conventional transmitters and are running without glitches.
 We have been able to detect unknown patterns movement, and we are learning interesting things about using temporary space breeding area.
 We plan to continue using CTT’s units in the future.